Background pattern

 Consult your doctor or pharmacist before starting to take Letrozol Vir

-• Letrozol may cause tendon inflammation or tendon injuries (see section 4).
-If you experience any signs of tendon pain or inflammation, rest the affected area and contact your doctor.
+• Letrozol may cause tendon inflammation or tendon damage (see section 4).
+If you experience any signs of pain or inflammation of the tendons, rest the affected area and contact your doctor.

 Children and adolescents (under 18 years)